What you need to know today about the virus outbreak

-Italy’s death toll from the coronavirus overtook China’s, underscoring just how much the outbreak has pivoted toward Europe as well as the United States.
-The Middle East and Africa also are seeing a worrying number of new cases.
+In Italy, both new cases and deaths declined for a second consecutive day, providing a faint glimmer of hope, though it is too soon to say whether the crisis is leveling off.

-The grim news from Italy followed the announcement from Chinese authorities that there were no new cases to report from the former epicenter of the virus, which had once seen thousands of cases a day, and its surrounding province.
+A surge in infections has caused a critical shortage of medical supplies in many places.
+The hunt for ventilators and other critical items is consuming Europe and the U.S.

-Here are some of AP’s top stories Thursday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreakfor updates through the day:
+Here are some of AP’s top stories Monday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: